jnshsrs/my_python_script_collection/readme.md

-# webscraping wiht python and beatiful soup
+# webscraping with python and beautifulSoup
-This folder contains scripts to practice the html scraping with python and beatiful soup
+This folder contains scripts to practice xml and html scraping with python and beatifulSoup